YusufABM/DB_template/README.md

 # DB_template
-This is a simple LaTeX template designed for use in the course **Database Systems / Databases / Implementation and Applications of Databases** at **Aarhus University**, Department of Computer Science.
+This is a simple LaTeX template is designed for use in the course **Database Systems / Databases / Implementation and Applications of Databases** at **Aarhus University**, Department of Computer Science.

 ---